 Bus 100E (Airport Express) to Deak Ferenc Ter in the city centre goes every 30 minutes between 5:00 and 00:30, takes 30 to 40 minutes, and costs 900HUF (~$3.60US/~€2.90) per adult (free for adults 65+ or children under 6).
 Purchase tickets from the driver (cash only/exact change), at the BKK service counter in the airport terminal, or at the vending machines at the bus stop.
 The bus departs from the sidewalk in front of the arrivals level.

 Please note this service runs independently from normal public transport so a special airport bus ticket is required.
 Regular transit passes for Budapest are not valid on this bus, nor is the airport bus ticket valid on other public transportation in the city.

 Bus/Metro: Bus 200E will take you from the airport terminals to the Kőbánya-Kispest Metro Station which is on the M3 line.
 If you don’t have a Budapest Card, you’ll need to buy public transit tickets.
 You can buy single tickets (350HUF), or a book of ten tickets (3000HUF) from the booth inside the airport after you exit customs.
 You’ll need at least two tickets per person, one for the bus and one for the metro.
 Validate your ticket as you board the bus, and do the same with a new ticket when you change from the bus to the metro, you do not need a new ticket to transfer between metro lines.

-Private Transfer: If you just want to get where you’re going and have to worry about the hassle, consider a private transfer from the airport.
-For two people, $22.29US each, in a private car, or up to six people in a private van, click here for more info.
+Private Transfer: If you just want to get where you’re going and have to worry about the hassle, consider a private transfer from the airport, click here for more info.